andrew-mccarthy/neat-starter-template/README.md

     - Compiles **SASS** for files in css/sass in to single expanded **main.css**
     - Runs JSHint on all JS files, excluding files in the **"vendor"** directory
 * Final build (grunt)
+    - Compiles SASS for files in css/sass in to single minfied MAIN.CSS file.
+    - Runs JSHint on all JS files, excluding files in the "vendor" directory.
+    - Concatinates all JS files.
+    - Uglifies concatinated js file.
+    - Compresses JPG and PNG images.

+**Use grunt watch:server to launch a livereload server.
+At the moment, this requires the [live reload](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) Chrome extension.**

+**Use @import to include any other .sccs files in to the final build.
+Compass only target _main.scss and its imports.**

 ### HTML5 Boilerplate